Code-Institute-Submissions/DavidTausend-enigma/README.md

 Allows users to easily exit the program with options.

+### Age Verification

+A prompt that ensures players meet the minimum age requirement, enhancing responsible gameplay.

+### User Name Input

+Allows players to enter their names, personalizing the game experience.

 ### Challenges

 Users can engage in various decryption challenges, enhancing their understanding of the Enigma machine.

+### Historical Missions

+Create missions inspired by real historical events involving the Enigma machine to add educational value.

+#### Rotor Position Challenge

+Players decrypt a code to discover the initial settings of the Enigma machine's rotors, simulating the task of historical codebreakers.

+#### Ring Setting Challenge

+Involves solving riddles or puzzles to deduce the Enigma machine's ring settings, adding depth to the decryption tasks.

+#### Plugboard Setting Challenge

+Players answer thematic riddles to gain insights into the correct plugboard configurations, further immersing them in the role of a cryptanalyst.

 ### Encryption

 The simulator enables users to encrypt and decrypt messages, experimenting with different machine settings.

+### Email Decryption

+A feature where players receive an encrypted email within the game, which they must decrypt using the hints obtained from challenges, tying together the skills practiced in previous tasks.

+### Time Tracking

+The game tracks the time taken to complete challenges, adding a competitive element and encouraging players to improve their decryption speed.

 ### Future Implementations